 Unfortunately, Excel is neither a database, nor a multidimensional database.
 So you have to make multiple compromises, to keep your Excel Budgeting tool manageable.
 The template below is the result of a number of trade-offs, in particular:

 - We have excluded Cost Centres and Chart of Accounts.
-Including them makes a Budgeting tool in Excel extremely cumbersome, even with few Cost Centres (10-20) and few accounts (100).
+Including them can make a Budgeting tool in Excel cumbersome, even with few Cost Centres (10-20) and few accounts (100).

 On the other hand, we have retained the following key elements: